Extensions¶

 Documentation¶

-The cfdm package uses a “docstring rewriter” that allows commonly used parts of class method docstrings to be written once in a central location, and then inserted into each class at import time.
+The cfdm package uses a “docstring rewriter” that allows commonly used parts of class and class method docstrings to be written once in a central location, and then inserted into each class at import time.
 In addition, parts of a docstring are modified to reflect the appropriate package and class names.
 This functionality extends to subclasses of cfdm classes.
 New docstring substitutions may also be defined for the subclasses.

 See cfdm.core.meta.DocstringRewriteMeta